gjbex/worker-ng/docs/dev/option_parsing.md

 On resuming a job, the situation is a bit more complicated.
 The options to be passed to the scheduler can now be specified in
 1. the original job script,
-1. the command line of the submission command,
+1. the command line of the original submit command,
 1. the command line of the resume command.

 The options specified as directives can be passed without issue.
 The options